-The representative must publish this notice two weeks in a row.
+The representative must publish this notice for two weeks in a row.
 The representative must also provide the court with proof of the publication.

-Once the six-month period has ended, the representative must file a petition with the court to finalize payment of claims.
+Once the six-month period has ended, the representative must file a petition with the court to finalize the payment of claims.
 The representative can distribute assets to heirs only after paying creditors.
 (Some rights of heirs, however, take priority over creditors.)
 When the representative distributes assets, he or she must also provide receipts evidencing the distribution.

 Estate Tax Returns